|Talent pool with world-class IT education, skills and experience.|

-Estonia’s journey to becoming the world’s most digitally enabled nation began 25yrs ago when visionaries committed to IT as a country strategy.
-Today, Estonia is a recognised leader in digital identity, cyber security and Blockchain and has produced numerous innovations in consumer, enterprise and government sectors.
+Estonia’s journey to becoming the world’s most digitally enabled nation began 25 years ago when visionaries committed to IT as a country strategy.
+Today, Estonia is a recognised leader in digital identity, cyber security, and Blockchain and has produced numerous innovations in consumer, enterprise, and government sectors.

-IT is taught from primary school onwards in Estonia and the country ranks in the top 10 globally for the teaching of maths and IT.
-Numerous universities and vocational education centres collaborate with industry on knowledge and technology transfer, ensuring the workforce possess professional knowledge and practical experience.
+In Estonia, IT is taught from primary school onwards and the country ranks in TOP10 globally for teaching maths and IT.
+Numerous universities and vocational education centers collaborate with industry on knowledge and technology transfer, ensuring the workforce possesses professional knowledge and practical experience.

-Estonia ranks #3 in Europe for startups per capita and has produced four unicorns.
-Fourteen incubators and accelerators provide validation, mentoring, risk capital and global commercialisation services for sectors including CleanTech, Gaming and Industry.
-Government initiative Startup Estonia promotes early stage competitiveness and global integration.
+Estonia ranks #1 in Europe for startups per capita and has produced 5 unicorns.
+Round 20 incubators and accelerators provide validation, mentoring, risk capital, and global commercialization services for sectors including CleanTech, Gaming, and Industry.
+Government initiative Startup Estonia promotes early-stage competitiveness and global integration.

 Corporate R&D is significant in Estonia.
-Global organisations such as Kuehne+Nagel trust Estonia to conceive, develop and launch new logistics solutions.
+A global organization like Kuehne+Nagel trusts Estonia to conceive, develop, and launch new logistics solutions.
 NATO conducts cutting-edge cyber security R&D in Estonia and NASDAQ has conducted successful Blockchain trials.
-Competence centers STACC, ELIKO and IMECC provide facilities and expertise to conduct applied R&D in AI, Big Data and more.
+Competence centers STACC, ELIKO, and IMECC provide facilities and expertise to conduct applied R&D in AI, Big Data, and more.

-Estonia’s IT R&D ecosystem is enabled by modern digital infrastructure and a pro-business environment which is free of red tape, promoting accelerated innovation and launches.
-Government policy is highly supportive and has led to Telia trialling 5G in Estonia and Google’s use of new location technologies to improve emergency services.
+Estonia’s IT R&D ecosystem is enabled by modern digital infrastructure and a pro-business environment that is free of red tape, promoting accelerated innovation and launches.
+Government policy is highly supportive and has led to Telia trialing 5G in Estonia and Google’s use of new location technologies to improve emergency services.

-As digitalisation transforms life, business and government, Estonia’s combination of skills, experience and environment make it the ideal location for globally scalable IT R&D.
+As digitalisation transforms life, business, and government, Estonia’s combination of skills, experience, and environment makes it the ideal location for globally scalable IT R&D.

-Regularly ranked a world leader for IT skills, infrastructure and environment, it is little surprise that Estonia is a global hub for software development.
+Regularly ranked a world leader for IT skills, infrastructure, and environment, it is not a surprise that Estonia is a global hub for software development.

-Thanks to a 25-year government commitment to the IT sector and tailored programs for talent mobility and skills development, Estonia possesses a skilled, multi-lingual workforce of over 20,000 with expertise in all key computer languages, UX, data analytics and cyber security.
+Thanks to a 25-year government commitment to the IT sector and tailored programs for talent mobility and skills development, Estonia possesses a skilled, multi-lingual workforce of over 20,000 people with expertise in all key computer languages, UX, data analytics, and cyber security.

-Today Estonia is recognised as an R&D hotbed, with eight universities, fourteen accelerators, numerous events and a tech savvy government collaborating with industry and investors.
+Today Estonia is recognised as an R&D hotbed, with 7 universities, round 20 accelerators, numerous events, and a tech-savvy government collaborating with industry and investors.
 Our competitive economy and unique digital environment provide an ideal launchpad for accelerated R&D and global scaling.